theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-parameters.md

 **Edit Parameters**<br/>

-*Edit Parameters* allows defining parameters which can be used as placeholders for data selections, see section *Filtering* below.
+*Edit Parameters* allows defining parameters which can be used as placeholders for data selections.
 These placeholders need to be populated with actual values at extraction runtime.
 This allows you to dynamically set filters at runtime.

 You can assign one of the following data types to a parameter.
 The data types can but don't need to correlate to SAP data types.
 - String: This data type can be used for any type of SAP selection field.